howerj/libforth/readme.md

 until the features and implementation have become somewhat stable.
 As such, the only documentation is the source, [forth.c][].

+However, here is some minimal information to get you start:

+### building

+This module was built against kernel version 3.16, on Debian 8, x86-64.
+There is nothing hardware specific or special about the module, it should be quite portable.

+To build:

+	make

+This should build a test program, called **test**, and a kernel module, **forth.ko**.

+To load the module, as *root*:

+	insmod forth.ko

+You can view the output of [dmesg][], the module is quite verbose and will tell you if it succeeded.
+If it did, **/dev/forth** should have now appeared on your system.

+To run the test program, [test.c][], again as *root*:

+	./test

+This should sent a simple test program to the device, the program then reads back the output, then exits.

+The module will also create files under:

+	/sys/class/forth

+The devices under here will be subject to a lot of change, so will not be documented for now.

 ## Security

 Much like **/dev/mem** and **/dev/kmem** this device should be accessible by